Upāsaka: Mahayana/Vajrayana traditions

 The ordination procedures for receiving precepts in the Chinese tradition are laid out in the fourteenth chapter of the Sutra on Upasaka Precepts (優婆塞戒經受戒品第十四).

 The disciple hoping to receive the precepts first pays respects to the six directions, which represent their parents, teacher, husband or wife, friends, religious master and employees (traditionally servants).
 Honoring the six directions is a "means fulfilling one's reciprocal responsibilities in each of these relationships".

 A person who has honored these relationships and paid his respects to the six directions must then receive permission from his parents to accept the precepts.
 If they agree, he informs his spouse and those under his employment.
-The disciple should then get permission from his king, though for obvious reasons this last procedure is no longer widely observed.
+Traditionally, the disciple would then get permission from his king.
+This last procedure is no longer widely observed.

 The disciple, having paid his respects to the six directions and having the relevant permissions, may now ask a monastic to help him receive the precepts.
 (In modern times, these ceremonies are normally held on a regular basis at temples and presided over by the temple master or his deputy, and one would not ask a random monk or nun to perform the ceremony.)

 The monastic and disciple then engage in a dialog, with the monastic asking questions and the disciple answering.
 The monastic asks the disciple if he has paid respects to the six directions and if he has the relevant permissions.
 The monk will ask a series of questions that ensure the practitioner has not committed grave offenses and is both physically and mentally fit to receive the precepts.

 The monastic explains the benefits of the precepts as well as the negative consequences of breaking them, and asks if the disciple is prepared to accept them and remain dedicated to the Triple Gem.
-Next, the monastic asks the disciple if to follow additional habits to prevent breaking the precepts, to discourage others from breaking them, and to avoid excessive attachment to the five skandhas.
+Next, the monastic asks the disciple to follow additional habits to prevent breaking the precepts, to discourage others from breaking them, and to avoid excessive attachment to the five skandhas.
 If the practitioner is prepared, the monk asks the disciple to practice all the advice for six months while remaining under the monk's regular observation.

 If, after six months, the disciple has upheld the precepts well, he may ask the monastic for formal taking of the precepts.
 The disciple will then take refuge in the Triple Gem, and the monastic will then ensure the disciple is prepared to take on all (as opposed to only some) of the precepts.
 If the disciple commits to accepting all the precepts, and recites them with the monk, then he has finished his lay ordination.

 The chapter closes with a description of consequences of breaking the precepts and the obligations that one must take on after receiving the precepts.